Website Minnesota Marine Art Museum

 MMAM is committed to ecological stewardship.
 We strive to make our communities—social, cultural, and natural— better off than we found them.
 Built on a former industrial site, the museum’s five-acre gardens—our 7th Gallery—are not only a source of natural beauty, they are the base of MMAM’s sustainability goals.
 The land has transformed to become a biodiverse ecosystem that sequesters carbon and improves climate sustainability.
 From the roots of the plants to the roof of the museum, MMAM is working to achieve Net Zero by 2030.

-Please submit your resume, two professional references, and a cover letter to MMAM by email at firstname.lastname@example.org.
+Please submit your resume, two professional references, and a cover letter to Elizabeth Indra, MMAM Director of Operations (email@example.com)

 To apply for this job please visit mmam.org.